emedware/omni18n/README.md

 example: `{question: ?, exclamation: ! | $1}`

-Note: The case `default` get the remaining cases, and if not specified, raise an error if an inexistent case is given
+> :information_source: The case `default` get the remaining cases, and if not specified, an error is raised if an inexistent case is given

 ### Sub translation